Phillip-England/fmtly/README.md

 ```

 ### _else
-_if elements are used to conditionally render a piece of html.
+`_else` elements are used to render a piece of html if a condition is not met.

 input:
 ```html